-The Presidents' Convening on College Student Mental Health and Wellbeing

-March 20, 2023: Dinner and Presentation

-US Surgeon General Vivek H. Murthy, MD, MBA Georgetown President John J. DeGioia

-March 21, 2023: Convening Program

-Three-part facilitated discussion following expert presentations transition into the workforce

-Lunch presentation highlights a new survey of recent graduates on mental health and

-I. Broadening Higher Education's Value Proposition to Include Student Wellbeing

-The rising rates of mental distress being reported by college students has made this the top priority of college presidents.

-- Given what we know about the onset of mental health issues during the college years, and what the data show about how the college experience influences our lifelong wellbeing, can we infuse student wellbeing into pedagogy? - What long-held beliefs and policies need to be reconsidered?
+The Presidents' Convening on College Student Mental Health and Wellbeing March 20, 2023: Dinner and Presentation US Surgeon General Vivek H. Murthy, MD, MBA Georgetown President John J. DeGioia March 21, 2023: Convening Program Three-part facilitated discussion following expert presentations Lunch presentation highlights a new survey of recent graduates on mental health and transition into the workforce I. Broadening Higher Education's Value Proposition to Include Student Wellbeing The rising rates of mental distress being reported by college students has made this the top priority of college presidents.
+Given what we know about the onset of mental health issues during the college years, and what the data show about how the college experience influences our lifelong wellbeing, can we infuse student wellbeing into pedagogy?
+What long-held beliefs and policies need to be reconsidered?
 And how do we move mental health from an ancillary function to a primary goal of higher education?
 Two examples precede the discussion:

-1. The Bennington College Mental Health and Wellness Model

-Bennington College is well known for its faculty-supported, self-directed curriculum which now includes a major mental health and wellbeing component.
-The Bennington College Mental Health and Wellness Model, a fully integrated, multi-service, community approach to mental health and wellness, began in the fall semester of 2022.
-The student wellness plan, like the Bennington Academic Plan, is designed to encourage students to take responsibility for their own growth and development.
-Working one-on-one with a professional counseling staff member, students will assess their own wellness needs (both as individuals and as a community member); set goals; identify the available services and resources; and monitor their progress in achieving their wellness and mental health goals over time.
+1. The Bennington College Mental Health and Wellness Model Bennington College is well known for its faculty-supported, self-directed curriculum and as part of its strategic planning process, is developing new ways to develop mental health and wellness services and exploring what curricular offerings it might offer.
+Research to support the Bennington College Mental Health and Wellness Model, a community approach to mental health and wellness, began in the fall semester of 2022.
+The student wellness plan, like the Bennington Academic Plan, is being designed to encourage students to take responsibility for their own growth and development as students assess their own wellness needs (both as individuals and as a community member); set goals; identify the available services and resources; and monitor their progress in achieving their wellness and mental health goals over time.
+Planning of the curricular offering has begun as a major pillar of the strategic planning process and will be developed in a faculty-led process.
+Speakers:

-Laura Walker, MBA President, Bennington College

-Michael Cohen, PhD Director of Student Counseling, Disability Services Coordinator, and Thesis Advisor, Glasgow Caledonian New York College (GCNYC) President, Michael Cohen Group, LLC (MCG)

-2. The Engelhard Project for Connecting Life and Learning, Georgetown University

-The Engelhard Project represents an innovative approach to integrating student wellbeing issues into academic contexts.
+Laura Walker, MBA President, Bennington College Michael Cohen, PhD Director of Student Counseling, Disability Services Coordinator, and Thesis Advisor, Glasgow Caledonian New York College (GCNYC) President, Michael Cohen Group, LLC (MCG) Maurice L. Hall, PhD Provost, Bennington College 2.
+The Engelhard Project for Connecting Life and Learning, Georgetown University The Engelhard Project represents an innovative approach to integrating student wellbeing issues into academic contexts.
 It builds on the principles of the whole person education by supporting faculty and campus resource professionals as partners in incorporating health and wellbeing issues into the classroom.
 This curricular approach enhances academic learning, encourages students to reflect on their attitudes and behaviors, and fosters faculty, staff, and student connections both in and out of the classroom that support students' engagement in their learning.
+Speakers: